cvcassdev/atomic-image-wizard/README.md

 Designed for users new to atomic desktops who want to customise their system image without writing Containerfiles by hand.
 This tool can also be used to update your custom bootc image by simply clicking 'Upgrade/Rebuild'.
+It can also install software into the base image without rpm-ostree layering.

 > ⚠ **This project is in active development and has not had a stable release.**
 > It is being shared to gather feedback across different Fedora Atomic spins and